 Missoni is a world renowned name across the fashion and design industry and their iconic zigzag pattern is instantly recognisable.
 But how did it all begin – and when did they transcend from catwalks to interiors?
-The LuxPad looks into the fascinating and colorful history of the Missoni brand and how it began, before the founders Rosita & Ottavio even met, and how it has always had family at the very core…
+We look into the fascinating and colourful history of the Missoni brand and how it began, before the founders Rosita & Ottavio even met, and how it has always had family at the very core…

 The story starts in Golasecca, in the province of Varese, northern Italy, as this is where the headquarters and factories of T&J Vestor (Torrani & Jelmini) were founded and are still active today.
 It was here that Rosita Jelmini was born in 1931, the granddaughter to the Torrani owners of the embroidered fabric factory.

 Being brought up in a creative family environment influenced Rosita’s drive and passion for fashion.
 The family firm of T&J Vestor sparked her imagination, and growing up in the midst of the different operations of dyeing, embroidering and pattern cutting that took place at the factory was an endless source of fascination for her.
 When balls of yarn were not completely immersed in the dye, a part remained white, or of another colour, producing the ‘flame’ effects for the embroidery of the shaded roses on the kimonos that the factory then produced, a spark of the creativity that was to come.